bordercode/MGIA-e-ambiental/content/post/Unidad_1.md

 #### Tiempo de la sesión: 2 horas.

-### Economía.
-Conceptos fundamentales.
+#### Introducción

 *“Only what is rare is valuable, and water, which is the best of all things…is also the cheapest.” – Plato.*

 Nota sobre la perspectiva de esta clase:

++ Microeconomía:
-+ Microeconomía: The study of how households and firms make decisions.

-and how they interact in specific markets
+The study of how households and firms make decisions and how they interact in specific markets.

 + Macroeconomía

+### Economía.
+Conceptos fundamentales.

 Una motivación central en economía. **escasez** de recursos .